DLXPlugins/wp-plugin-info-card/readme.txt

 == Upgrade Notice ==

-= 6.3.4 =
+= 6.3.5 =
-Fix: Updating documentation URLs in the plugin and admin.
-New: GitHub Card Grid blocks have been updated to make it easier to navigate between parent and child blocks.
+Fix: Pasting a theme url into the block will now automatically change it to a theme option.
+The flex layout's image was overlapping its container.